jloughry/Unicode/README.md

 <a name="update20140207"/><img
 src="https://github.com/jloughry/Unicode/raw/master/graphics/construction_of_the_crescent_moon.png"
-alt="compass and straightedge construction of the BLACK WANING CRESCENT MOON"/>
+alt="compass and straightedge construction of the <s>BLACK WANING CRESCENT MOON</s>
+POWER SLEEP SYMBOL"/>

 Analytically, for the purpose of drawing things with a computer, the angle of the arc of the larger circle between the horns of the crescent is nontrivial to calculate; a